jjasghar/actions-words-really-matter/README.md

 docker run -v `pwd`:/source words-matter
 ```

+> You can of course take the [script](entrypoint.sh) itself and run it locally, just be aware that you need use bash 4.0 or later and you'll have to push your own changes.

 ### Run as a GitHub Action

-The script is also available as a [GitHub Action](action.yml).
-See this [repo](https://github.com/stevemar/testing-images) as an example.
-To use it in your repository perform the following:
+The script can also be run as a [GitHub Action](action.yml) and is available in the [GitHub Action Marketplace](https://github.com/marketplace/actions/words-really-matter).

+For an example run check out this [sample output](https://github.com/jjasghar/master-to-leader-tester/actions/runs/309359300) and the [corresponding pull request](https://github.com/jjasghar/master-to-leader-tester/pull/3/files) is generated.

+To use this function in your repository perform the following steps:

 1. Create a [GitHub Secret](https://developer.github.com/v3/actions/secrets/) with the key name `GH_TOKEN` and it's value be a [GitHub API key](https://github.com/settings/tokens).